 China's top political advisory body starts annual session

-China's top political advisory body started its annual session Saturday afternoon in Beijing, vowing to take on new mission for the country's goal toward a "great modern socialist country."
+China's top political advisory body started its annual session Thursday afternoon in Beijing.

-Xi Jinping and other Chinese leaders attended the opening meeting at the Great Hall of the People.
+Xi Jinping and other Chinese leaders attended the opening meeting of the third session of the 13th National Committee of the Chinese People's Political Consultative Conference, held at the Great Hall of the People.